panditaskup/delta-student/README.md

 # delta-student
-This is my first project
+This is my mini project